Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/Fundamental/2Class.md

 ## Abstract Class

-Show only important feature to users and hide its internal implementation.
+- Show only important feature to users and hide its internal implementation.
-2 ways to achieve abstraction.
+- 2 ways to achieve abstraction - abstract class and interface.

-Class is declared as abstracted through keyword "abstract".
+- Class is declared as abstracted through keyword "abstract".
 It can have both abstract(method without body) and non abstract method.
-We cannot create an instance of the class.
+- We cannot create an instance of the class.
-Parent has some features which all child classes have in common, then this can be used.
+- Parent has some features which all child classes have in common, then this can be used.
-Constructors can be created inside them and with super keyword from child classes we can access them.
+- Constructors can be created inside them and with super keyword from child classes we can access them.

 ```java
 public abstract class Car{